MichaelBehr/LSTM-RNN-for-Text-Generating-items-in-DnD/README.md

 ## Generated Items Examples:

 Depending on the training parameters, the generated item results can widely vary.
 Training the LSTM at a word level preserves much of the magical item structure, but is less flexible when creating items.
 In contrast training on a character level has increased flexibility but also includes a larger amount of unusuable generations (including many humorous examples!).
+In both cases, the results must be filtered through.
+Eventually, I will implement a scoring metric for the results in order to better select answers.

 ### Word Level Examples: